Providence, Rhode Island: History

 Providence was settled in June 1636 by Puritan theologian Roger Williams and grew into one of the original Thirteen Colonies.
-As a minister in the Massachusetts Bay Colony, Williams had advocated for the separation of church and state and condemned colonists' confiscation of land from Native Americans.
-For these "diverse, new, and dangerous opinions," he was convicted of sedition and heresy and banished from the colony.
+As a minister in the Massachusetts Bay Colony, Williams had advocated the separation of church and state and condemned colonists' confiscation of land from the Indians.
+For these and other "diverse, new, and dangerous opinions," he was convicted of sedition and heresy and banished from the colony.
 Williams and others established a settlement in Rumford, Rhode Island.
-The group later moved down the Seekonk River, around the point now known as Fox Point and up the Providence River to the confluence of the Moshassuck and Woonasquatucket Rivers.
-The settlement was named after "God's merciful Providence."
+The group later moved down the Seekonk River, around Fox Point and up the Providence River to the confluence of the Moshassuck and Woonasquatucket Rivers.
+The settlement was named after "God's merciful Providence".

-Unlike Salem and Boston, Providence lacked a royal charter.
-The settlers thus organized themselves, allotting tracts on the eastern side of the Providence River in 1638.
-Roughly six acres each, these home lots extended from Towne Street (now South Main Street) to Hope Street.
-Over the following two decades, Providence Plantations grew into a self sufficient agricultural and fishing settlement, though its lands were difficult to farm and its borders were disputed with Connecticut and Massachusetts.
-In 1652, Providence prohibited African and African American slavery for periods of longer than 10 years.
+Providence lacked a royal charter, unlike Salem and Boston.
+The settlers thus organized themselves, allotting tracts on the eastern side of the Providence River in 1638 allowing roughly six acres each.
+These home lots extended from Towne Street (now South Main Street) to Hope Street.
+Over the following two decades, Providence Plantations grew into a self-sufficient agricultural and fishing settlement, though its lands were difficult to farm and its borders were disputed with Connecticut and Massachusetts.

+In 1652, Providence prohibited indentured servitude for periods of longer than 10 years.
 This statute constituted the first anti-slavery law in the United States, though there is no evidence the prohibition was ever enforced.
+However, the Rhode Island General Assembly legalized African and Native American slavery throughout the colony in 1703, and Providence merchants' participation in the slave trade helped turn the city into a major port.
+By 1755, enslaved people made up 8% of Providence's population, below the 10% average for colonial Rhode Island, but above the 5% average for the northern colonies.

-In March 1676, Providence Plantations was burned to the ground by the Narragansetts as part of King Philip's War.
+In March 1676, Providence Plantations was burned to the ground by the Narragansetts during King Philip's War.
 Later in the year, the Rhode Island legislature formally rebuked the other colonies for provoking the war.
 In 1770, Brown University moved to Providence from nearby Warren.
 At the time, the college was known as Rhode Island College and occupied a single building on College Hill.
-The college's choice to relocate to Providence as opposed to Newport symbolized a larger shift away from the latter city's commercial and political dominance over the state.
+The college's choice to relocate to Providence as opposed to Newport symbolized a larger shift away from Newport's commercial and political dominance over the colony.